GeTechG/dyom_specification/README.md

 # DYOM Mission File Specification

-A Python-based specification system for DYOM (Design Your Own Mission) mission files.
-This project uses Pydantic models to define the structure of DYOM missions and provides exporters to generate documentation in multiple formats.
+A comprehensive Python-based specification system for DYOM (Design Your Own Mission) mission files.
+This project uses Pydantic models to define the complete structure of DYOM missions and provides exporters to generate documentation in multiple formats.

 ## Features

-- **Type-safe Python models** using Pydantic for DYOM mission structure
+- **Complete type-safe Python models** using Pydantic for all DYOM mission components
+- **22 objective types** fully documented and validated
-- **Validation** built-in validation for all mission data
+- **Built-in validation** for all mission data including bitfield flags and enums
-- **JSON Schema export** for integration with other tools
+- **JSON Schema export** for integration with other tools and code generation
+- **Multi-file documentation** with separate pages for each model type
 - **Markdown documentation** for readable specifications
-- **HTML documentation** with styled, browser-viewable docs
+- **HTML documentation** with styled, browser-viewable docs and sidebar navigation

 ## Installation